 The Master in Conflict and Development Studies is a full-year intensive programme.
-In the first semester, a set of introductory courses will be offered to get acquainted with the politics of conflict and development.
+A set of introductory courses will be offered to get acquainted with the politics of conflict and development.
 These courses do not merely offer an introduction to ongoing debates, but start from a critical reading of influential authors in the field.
 They provide the conceptual and theoretical groundwork necessary to engage in more specific debates in the second semester.
-In the first semester you will also be able to deepen your area-specific knowledge.
-These courses will focus on processes of conflict and development in these specific regions, but also allow you to improve your knowledge of area-specific literatures and debates.
-Courses in the second semester are aimed at deepening your understanding on either research related or policy-oriented questions.
+Optional courses are aimed at deepening your understanding on research related or policy-oriented questions, as well as be able to deepen your area-specific knowledge.
 These courses will take the form of research seminars or more direct policy applications.
 This will allow you to customise your own programme according to your academic and professional interests.
-As fieldwork is a central starting point of teaching in the master programme, you will join one of three fieldwork courses.
-These will allow for a confrontation between theory and practice, whether in the Global South or in Europe.
+As fieldwork is a central starting point of teaching in the master programma, the course ‘Methodology and Fieldwork Practice’ will allow for a confrontation between theory and practice, whether in the Global South or in Europe.
 Past fieldwork trips in the South have focused on Uganda, India, Jordan, the Philippines, Bangladesh, Morocco and Kenya, while work in Europe has focused on migration.
 The final part of the programme is the master dissertation, in which you will develop your own research project in collaboration with a supervisor.
 These projects are by nature interdisciplinary and aim towards a critical understanding of your given research question.
 Many of these dissertations will be fieldwork based, but students can also opt for a literature based dissertation.

 If you want to combine your master’s degree with a teacher’s degree, then there is the option of following an ‘Educatieve master’ instead of the above described master.
 The ‘Educatieve master’ however is a Dutch taught programme.
 More information can be found on www.ugent.be/educatievemaster.